InkPi/searchBar/README.md

 You may create subdirectories inside `src`.
 For faster rebuilds, only files inside `src` are processed by Webpack.<br>
 You need to **put any JS and CSS files inside `src`**, otherwise Webpack won’t see them.

-Only files inside `public` can be used from `public/index.html`.<br>
-Read instructions below for using assets from JavaScript and HTML.

-You can, however, create more top-level directories.<br>
-They will not be included in the production build so you can use them for things like documentation.

 ## Available Scripts